 If you do not have sufficient digestive enzymes then taking the above steps will have no major benefits from the relief of bloating, occasional constipation, reflux, abdominal discomfort and other related issues.
 I am not going to bore you with all the individual digestive enzymes and their role in great detail except to say that the use of a digestive enzyme supplement can help and may put less strain on the digestive system.

-An incredible statement, studies indicate that the body’s natural digestive enzyme production starts to decline by the time you reach 20.
-These studies further indicate that digestive enzyme production decreases by an average of 12% with every ten years of age so that by the time you reach your forties, it is roughly 25% of when you are young.
+Studies indicate that the body’s natural digestive enzyme production starts to decline by the time you reach 20.
+These studies further indicate that digestive enzyme production decreases by an average of 12 percent with every ten years of age so that by the time you reach your forties, it is roughly 25 percent of when you are young.
 To make matters worse, hydrochloric acid production in the stomach also declines with age and this is crucial for activating all of the stomach’s digestive enzymes.
 This digestive enzyme depletion can not only result in many of the digestive concerns such as bloating and gas but it can result in nutrient depletion in the body and there are several studies that show that using digestive enzymes can increase nutrient absorption by hundreds of percentages.

 In addition to playing a role in digestion, digestive enzymes also help to reduce inflammation in the body and speed healing after surgery.
 In general, protein digesting enzymes can help to prevent tissue damage, inflammation and swelling.
 Inflammation is linked to virtually every single chronic disease that affect our bodies including heart disease, poor cognitive function and joint function.